 NOTE 1: The mapping between the UTRAN and E-UTRAN QoS parameters are defined in TS 23.203 [47].

-NOTE 2: For NG-RAN, QoS parameters are not applicable.
+NOTE 2: For NG-RAN and Satellite NG-RAN, QoS parameters are not applicable.

-8.52.3 Bearer parameters for UTRAN Packet Service with extended parameters / HSDPA / E-UTRAN / NG-RAN
+8.52.3 Bearer parameters for UTRAN Packet Service with extended parameters / HSDPA / E-UTRAN / NG-RAN / Satellite NG-RAN

 Contents: parameters describing the Quality of Service (QoS) and the type of PDP.
 This is an element of the PDP context.